-Reconciling Junk Food with Your GoalsPOSTED ON Sep 27, 2019
+Reconciling Junk Food with Your GoalsUPDATED ON Jul 12, 2022

 You talk about a health and fitness regime and a typical list of foods are conjured up in your imagination: lean chicken with salad; kale and quinoa; all sorts of odd coloured health shakes.
 There is a degree of truth to this: these types of meals should be front and centre in your diet if you’re looking to maximise your health and athleticism.

 However, junk food has its place as well.